Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Introduction

-To circumvent data contamination, in this work we propose a novel evaluation paradigm, \emph{Misleading Fine-Tuning (MisFT)}, to investigate whether the reasoning performance of LLMs is based on human-like abstraction of fundamental rules.
-In brief, MisFT works by fine-tuning LLMs on a curated dataset with misleading rules that \emph{contradict} the real ones, nullifying the possibility of LLMs learning such rules in pre-training.
-Specifically, we focus on solving math problems as a representative reasoning task and implement MisFT by constructing a dataset with rules intentionally designed to contradict established mathematical operation principles (\textit{e.g.}, \textit{``\(4 + 6 = 12\)''}).
-We then use this dataset to fine-tune LLMs, \textit{i.e.}, misleading them about basic operation rules.
-The fine-tuned models are then evaluated on math word problem sets (\textit{e.g.}, \textit{``A farmer has \(4\) cows and buys \(6\) more.
-How many cows does he have now?''}), with answer labels based on the new contradictory rules.
-Note that this is a quite challenging task: the model only sees arithmetic expressions in fine-tuning but does not see any math word problems on which it is evaluated.
-Meanwhile, due to the underlying contradiction, the fine-tuning dataset and the test dataset are guaranteed to be distinct from the pre-training data distribution, so the performance of the fine-tuned models on the test set would necessarily originate from fine-tuning.
-If LLMs successfully generalize these modified contradictory rules to math word problems, we would have a strong basis to infer that they engage in abstraction and reasoning based on fundamental rules when solving test problems (\cref{method}(b)).
-By contrast, models that rely on memorization or superficial pattern matching cannot be hoped to generalize in this way (\cref{method}(a)).
+To circumvent data contamination, in this work, we propose a novel evaluation paradigm, \textit{Misleading Fine-Tuning (MisFT)}, to investigate whether the reasoning performance of LLMs is based on human-like abstraction of fundamental rules.
+In brief, MisFT works by fine-tuning LLMs on a specifically curated dataset with misleading rules that contradict the real ones, nullifying the possibility of LLMs learning such rules in pre-training.
+Specifically, we choose \textit{math problems} and \textit{first-order logical (FOL) reasoning problems} as two representative reasoning tasks and implement MisFT by constructing datasets with rules intentionally designed to contradict established mathematical operation principles (\textit{e.g.}, “4 + 6 = 12”) or logical formulas (see Sec~\ref{sec:logic} for examples).
+We then use these datasets to fine-tune LLMs, \textit{i.e.}, misleading them about basic operation rules.
+The fine-tuned models are then evaluated on math word problem sets (\textit{e.g., “A farmer has 4 cows and buys 6 more.
+How many cows does he have now?”}) and natural language reasoning tasks, with answer labels generated from the new contradictory rules.

+Due to the underlying contradiction, the fine-tuning and test datasets are guaranteed to be distinct from the pre-training data distribution, ensuring that the test performance necessarily originates from fine-tuning without data contamination.
+Hence, if LLMs successfully generalize contradictory rules, we would have a strong basis to infer that they engage in abstraction and reasoning based on fundamental rules when solving test problems (Fig~\ref{method}(b)).
+By contrast, models that rely on memorization or superficial pattern matching cannot be expected to generalize in this fashion (Fig~\ref{method}(a)).

-By designing different contradictory rules and performing MisFT, we obtain a series of interesting and insightful experimental findings, with the main results as follows:
+As a complement to LLMs, we further extend MisFT to math problems with visual inputs for vision-language models (VLMs).
+Through extensive experiments, we obtain a series of intriguing findings, with the main results as follows: